coppinger/mood-intel/README.md

 # Mood Intel

-Personal mood and energy tracking system via SMS.
+Personal mood and energy tracking system via SMS and WhatsApp.
 Text-based check-ins processed by Claude AI, stored in PocketBase, and displayed on a React dashboard.

 ## Features

-- **SMS Check-ins**: Receive hourly prompts and reply with your mood, energy level, and what you're doing
+- **SMS & WhatsApp Check-ins**: Receive hourly prompts and reply with your mood, energy level, and what you're doing
 - **AI Processing**: Claude API extracts structured data and generates insights from your responses
 - **Daily View**: Timeline of entries with mood/energy charts
 - **Weekly View**: Heatmap visualization showing patterns across the week
 - **Secure**: Password-protected dashboard with single-user authentication
+- **Multi-Channel**: Works with both SMS and WhatsApp using the same webhook

 ## Tech Stack

 - **Backend**: PocketBase (self-hosted database and API)
-- **SMS**: Twilio
+- **Messaging**: Twilio (SMS + WhatsApp)
 - **AI**: Claude API (Sonnet 4.5)
 - **Frontend**: React + Vite + Tailwind CSS + Recharts
 - **Deployment**: Fly.io